PauloHer25/Translator_PH/README.md

 # Translate Below
-Tradutor feito em python com a API do Google Tradutor
+Translator made in python with Google Translate API